-After a two-year hiatus, the Streetsboro football team returned to Portage Trail Conference County Division play in stellar fashion with a lopsided 55-7 victory over Rootstown Sept.
-20 at Rootstown High School's Robert C. Dunn Field.
+The Streetsboro football team returned to Portage Trail Conference County Division play in stellar fashion with a lopsided 55-7 victory over Rootstown last night at Rootstown's Robert C. Dunn Field.

 The Rockets, who spent the last two years in the bigger-school Metro Division, completely dominated the struggling Rovers.

-Streetsboro, known for showcasing its speedy backfield, came out firing with its sophomore quarterback duo of Avery VanReeth and Jerry Judd.
+The Rockets, known for showcasing their speedy backfield, came out firing with their sophomore quarterback duo of Avery VanReeth and Jerry Judd.

-The Rockets passed on their first seven plays and got a number of big plays through the air.
+Streetsboro passed on its first seven plays and got a number of big plays through the air.

-After tailback Johnathan Williams completed Streetsboro's first scoring drive with a 3-yard run -- the only running play of the possession -- the Rockets' two signal callers went to work.
+After tailback Johnathan Williams completed the Rockets' first scoring drive with a 3-yard run -- the only running play of the possession -- Streetsboro's two signal callers went to work.

-On the Rockets' next possession, VanReeth showed off his arm with a 41-yard pass to Kyle Woods to make it 20-0.
+On Streetsboro's next possession, VanReeth showed off his arm with a 41-yard pass to Kyle Woods to make it 20-0.
 The point after try was no good.

-While Rootstown had no answer for Streetsboro's talented offense, the Rovers showed they could move the ball in the first half.
+While Rootstown had no answer for the Rockets' talented offense, the Rovers showed they could move the ball in the first half.

-They put together a drive that went from Rootstown's 26 to the Rockets' 3.
-But Streetsboro took away all the Rovers' momentum with a stop on fourth down.
+They put together a four-plus minute drive that went from Rootstown's 26 to Streetsboro's 3.
+But the Rockets took away all the Rovers' momentum with a stop on fourth down.

-Rootstown also got to the Rockets' 12 on their next possession.
-But that promising drive came to a screeching halt when Dakari Carter intercepted a pass at the goal line and returned it 100 yards.
-That pick give Streetsboro a commanding 27-0 lead with 8 minutes, 36 seconds remaining in the first half.
+Rootstown also got to Streetsboro's 12 on its next possession.
+Unfortunately, that promising drive came to a screeching halt when Dakari Carter intercepted a pass at the goal line and returned it 100 yards.
+That pick gave the Rockets a commanding 27-0 lead with 8 minutes, 36 seconds remaining in the second quarter.